louisboilard/autom8/README.md

 ### Review Loops

 After all stories pass, autom8 runs a review phase where Claude examines the complete implementation for edge cases, code quality, and missed requirements.
 If issues are found, it enters a correction cycle: Claude applies fixes, review runs again, up to three iterations.
-This catches problems before the PR is opened.
+There is therefore a concept of a reviewer and a correction agent that work together to fix found issues.

 ### Orchestration Design

-autom8 keeps the LLM focused on implementation while handling everything else deterministically.
+autom8 keeps Claude focused on implementation while handling everything else deterministically.
 The state machine has explicit states with defined completion criteria.
 Git operations (branch management, commit filtering, PR creation) are predictable.
 Claude signals completion through structured output tags, and hard iteration limits prevent runaway loops.
 We do one "agent" per "story" where knowledge graph is passed to each agent via prompt template injection.

 ## State Machine